The Times has ranked Family Law in Partnership as one of the Best Law Firms 2020 in this year’s Best Law Firms list.

 The firm has experienced a marked rise in the past year in the number of prenuptial and postnuptial agreements, often involving substantial assets.

 It is also known for its expertise in same-sex issues.
-David Allison, a director, is chairman of the International Academy of Family Lawyers’ LGBT committee and spearheaded a recent survey of laws around the world that affect lesbian, gay, bisexual and transgender people.
+David Allison, a director, is chair of the International Academy of Family Lawyers’ LGBT committee and spearheaded a recent survey of laws around the world that affect lesbian, gay, bisexual and transgender people.

 At Family Law in Partnership our aim is to make the family change experience better for our clients so that they can successfully move forward with their lives.
 Our comprehensive practice covers both traditional and alternative methods of dispute resolution including litigation, solicitor led negotiation, mediation, arbitration and the collaborative approach.